JMc-GH/JMc-GH.github.io/_posts/2022-08-10-OneDrive-as-offsite-backup.md

 ---
 title: "OneDrive, Unraid and the 3-2-1 Rule"
 date: 2022-08-10
 categories:
-    - Tech
+  - Ethics
 tags:
-    - Linux
-    - OneDrive
-    - Unraid
+  - Data
-    - bash
+  - Storage
-    - Virtualisation
+  - Systems
-draft: false
 ---
 With the prospect of a university course on the horizon I thought I better have another look at cloud storage, as I'm likely to be generating stuff that I can't afford to lose as a result of a hardware failure.
 I have fault-tolerance provided by Unraid for all my data, but this server is a single point of failure - if it pops all the data is gone.
 This would have to be a fairly catastrophic event - as each individual drive is redundant, but I feel I should pay at least some attention to the [3-2-1 rule](https://www.acronis.com/en-us/blog/posts/backup-rule/).